-Since we acquired the Bell Creek mine and the Timmins West mines in February 2019, we processed approximately 1.5 million tonnes of ore producing 143.77 thousand ounces of gold and 17.53 thousand ounces of silver from the Timmins West and Bell Creek mines.
+In 2020, we processed approximately 1.6 million tonnes of ore producing a combined 148.4 thousand ounces of gold and 18 thousand ounces of silver from the Timmins West and Bell Creek mines.

 All production from the Bell Creek and Timmins West mines is in the form of doré, which is refined at arm's length refineries prior to the sale of refined silver and gold to bullion banks and traders.
+Currently, we have refining contracts in place with refineries in Canada.
 We have not had any difficulty in securing contracts for the sale of Bell Creek and Timmins West mine doré, however, there can be no certainty that we will always be able to do so or what terms will be available at the time.
 Please see "Risks Related to our Business - Trading Activities and Credit Risk".